farmerTheodor/webfishing-standalone-midi-player/README.md

 - It is now built in python so that it is more extendable.
 Maybe in the future we can have an auto guitar recognition.
 - Does not use GDWeave

-## To Use:
+## To Use The Executable:
-1. Run the `webfishing-midi-player.exe` file.(or run the python program)
+1. Download the `WebfishingMidiPlayer.exe` in the latest release.
+2. Run the `WebfishingMidiPlayer.exe` file.
-2. You may see an error pop up initially.
+3. You may see an error pop up initially.
 Please ignore it(do not close it).
 The application should still function as expected.
-3. Follow the GIF below to `Ctrl+Shift+Click` on the indicated spots in the correct order.
+4. Follow the GIF below to `Ctrl+Shift+Click` on the indicated spots in the correct order.
 Basically you should click on the two corners of the guitar.

 ![](documentation\proper_bb_select.gif)

 ## To Build the Binary:
 ```